 Futures – As the name implies, futures bets cover football games and events weeks or months before they happen.
 Betting early allows for 21 and under patrons to take advantage of futures odds that can provide much higher payouts.

 Example: Odds to win Super Bowl LV: Chiefs (+180), Packers (+260), Saints (+305), Steelers (+400)

 Prop Bets – Football prop bets are wagers that can include any occurrence during the televised broadcast of the game, from player stat totals, to whether a fan runs on to the field.
-Anything is fair game, and oddsmakers often come up with NCAAF and NFL prop bets that are intended to be funny and attract attention. (edited most of the prop bets section)
+Anything is fair game, and oddsmakers often come up with NCAAF and NFL prop bets that are intended to be funny and attract attention.
+Super Bowl prop bets are also plentiful when the time comes.

 Most over-18 online sportsbooks feature popular Super Bowl props, with lines on commercials, the National Anthem performance, half time show, coin toss, and more.

 Being Unfamiliar With Football